 Everyone is at risk for foodborne illness, or food poisoning, but some people are more vulnerable to its effects.
-Older adults, young children, pregnant women and those with weakened immune systems are at higher risk.
-That's why it's important to make wise food choices and always safely handle food.
+Adults age 65 and older, young children, pregnant individuals and those with weakened immune systems are at higher risk.
+That's why it's important to make wise food choices and always keep food safety in mind when handling food.

 Avoid High-Risk Foods

 Some foods come with a greater risk of food poisoning.
 These include:

 - Raw or undercooked fish and shellfish, including sashimi, sushi or ceviche

 - Unpasteurized, or raw, milk